CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/02-Login to Azure Portal.md

-# Task 2: Login to Azure Portal
+# 01: Login to Azure Portal

 ## Overview